molmod/psiflow/docs/overview.md

 $$
 For example, for a system of 100 atoms in equilibrium at 300 K, we obtain a threshold temperature of about 360 K for p = 10^-2^, and about 400 K for p = 10^-4^.
-If the final simulation temperature exceeds the threshold at the last step of the MD simulation (or model evaluation yielded `NaN` or `ValueError` at any point throughout the propagation), the walker will reset its internal state to the starting configuration in order to make sure that subsequent propagations again start from a physically
+If the temperature at the last step of the MD simulation exceeds this threshold (or model evaluation yielded `NaN` or `ValueError` at any point throughout the propagation), the walker will reset its internal state to the starting configuration in order to make sure that subsequent propagations again start from a physically